La Sportiva Miura VS

 - Many people develop a bump on their big toe from these shoes.
 It’s so ubiquitous, it’s been termed the “Miura bump."

 Some boulderers and sport climbers will be content with the Miura VS, but others will want a shoe with a softer build and more rubber on the toe and heel for hooking.
 La Sportiva’s Solution ($180) is just that: a slightly lower volume, softer shoe with large rubber patches, made on the same last but exclusively with Vibram XS Grip 2 rubber.
-Furthermore, the Butora Acro ($154) also is a worthy, and more budget-friendly, alternative.
+Furthermore, the Butora Acro ($160) also is a worthy, and more budget-friendly, alternative.
 Like the Solution, it edges with almost the same prowess as the Miura VS, but is specifically designed for steep climbing.
-We’ve been highly impressed with this shoe in particular, but prefer it on slightly overhanging to very steep terrain.
-And last, we’ll mention the Scarpa Instinct VS. This shoe is stiffer and less downturned than most bouldering shoes (making it better at edging on vertical terrain), yet still has rubber on the toe and heel for secure hooking.
+We’ve been highly impressed with this shoe in particular, but prefer it on slightly overhanging to very steep terrain (to read more, see our in-depth Acro review).

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!